jhpyle/docassemble/_docs/logic.md

 3. You must present the "Your favorite color is . . ."  screen to the user.

-Here is what happens in this interview:
+Here is what happens in a session of this interview:

-1. The user clicks on a link and goes to the **docassemble** interview.
+1. The user clicks on a link and goes to the interview.
-1. **docassemble** tries to present the "Your favorite color is . . ."
+1. The Steward starts an interview session with the user.
-   screen to the user.
+1. The Steward tries to present the "Your favorite color is . . ." screen to the user.
-2. **docassemble** realizes it needs the definition of the `favorite_color` variable, but it is undefined, so it asks the "What is your favorite color?" question.
+2. The Steward realizes it needs the definition of the `favorite_color` variable, but it is undefined, so it asks the "What is your favorite color?" question.
 3. When the user answers the question, the variable `favorite_color` is set to the user's answer.
-4. **docassemble** again tries to present the "Your favorite color is . . ." screen to the user.
+4. The Steward again tries to present the "Your favorite color is . . ." screen to the user.
-5. **docassemble** realizes it needs the definition of the `how_doing` variable, but it is undefined, so it asks the "How are you doing?" question.
+5. The Steward realizes it needs the definition of the `how_doing` variable, but it is undefined, so it asks the "How are you doing?" question.
 6. When the user answers the question, the variable `how_doing` is set to the user's answer.
-7. **docassemble** again tries to present the "Your favorite color is . . ." screen to the user.
+7. The Steward again tries to present the "Your favorite color is . . ." screen to the user.
-8. **docassemble** does not encounter any undefined variables, so it is able to present the "Your favorite color is . . ." screen to the user.
+8. The Steward does not encounter any undefined variables, so it is able to present the "Your favorite color is . . ." screen to the user.
-9. The interview is now over because the "Your favorite color is . . ."  screen does not allow the user to press any buttons to move forward.
+9. The interview session is now over because the "Your favorite color is . . ."  screen does not allow the user to press any buttons to move forward.

-By making only the final screen `mandatory`, this interview takes advantage of **docassemble**'s feature for automatically satifying prerequisites.
-The author simply needs to provide a collection of questions, in any order, and **docassemble** will figure out if and when to ask those questions, depending on what is necessary during any given interview.
+By making only the final screen `mandatory`, this interview takes advantage of DALang's feature for automatically satifying prerequisites.
+The developer simply needs to provide a collection of questions, in any order, and the Steward will figure out if and when to ask those questions, depending on what is necessary during any given interview session.

 Alternatively, you could make every question `mandatory`: